USA Truckload Shipping Logo

 Provide Longer Lead Times

-Providing enough lead time also saves you additional money that you’d have to pay for expedited shipping services.
+Provide at least two to five days of lead time for carriers when scheduling a freight pickup.
+Allowing enough lead time also saves you additional money that you’d have to pay for expedited shipping services.

 Make Pickup Easier for Carriers

-Carriers prefer to pick up freight at locations that offer quick, hassle-free loading.
 There are a few easy methods you can use to make the loading experience better for truckers.

 • Provide flexible pickup windows: Rigid pickup times can disrupt carriers' schedules, leading to tender rejections.
 Providing broader timeframes allows carriers to integrate pickups more smoothly into their routes.